-If there’s anything to be said for certain about CBD products it’s this: the market is supersaturated with them.
+If there’s anything to be said for certain about CBD products, it’s this: the market is supersaturated with them.
 Ever since the FDA passed the Agriculture Improvement Act of 2018 (also known as the Farm Bill), legalizing CBD derived from hemp, companies all over have been trying to profit from the hype.
-So, how much should CBD oil cost?
+But how much should CBD oil cost?

 First time users are always curious if they’re overpaying, underpaying, or hitting that sweet spot of market value.
 Here are three ways to judge how much your CBD oil should cost: